savaslabs/savaslabs.github.io/_pages/digital-project-manager.md

 </p>

 ### The position

 We are looking to add an **entry to mid level digital project manager** to help support our core team.
 The right candidate collaborates, communicates, and leads effectively both working with internal team members but also with clients.
-The position will require some technical knowledge for how the web works and **a strong eagerness to learn** even more on the topic as you will play a key leading role on software development projects.
-Other tasks include **coordinating client and internal communication, calendars, and schedules** and managing budget, timeline, and client expectations from project to project.
-They love when things get streamlined and more efficient — and enjoy planning and organization (and is easily excited by spreadsheets and calendars).
+The position will require some technical knowledge for how the web works and **a strong eagerness to learn** even more on the topic as you will play a key role on software development projects.
+Other tasks include **coordinating client and internal communication, calendars, and schedules** and managing budget, schedule, and client expectations across multiple projects.
+You love to streamline processes and make things more efficient.
+You enjoy planning, organization and are easily excited by spreadsheets and calendars.
 Perhaps above all, this person is a very strong communicator, curious problem-solver, and motivated self-starter.
 You will work under the mentorship of the executive and operations teams and will work with a **team primarily located in [Durham, NC](/durham)**, though we have a number of team members and supporting contractors that work remotely.
 We are looking to fill the role in [Durham, NC](/durham) but **will consider the right remote candidate.**

 ### Working at Savas Labs